miradam/contrail-wiki/doc/api-configuration.md

 vnc.service_instance_create(instance)
 ```

-* Create a service policy.
+#### Create service policy
+Create a service chain policy.
+Attach the service policy to the left and right virtual networks.
+All traffic between left and right virtuan networks will go through the service chain as the order defined in service policy.
 ```
 rule = vnc_api.PolicyRuleType(
     direction = '<>',